robenkleene/web-references/google-sheets.md

 ## Notes

+- To expand all headers, select the cell above the first row (lettered cells), then use `⌘A` to select all, then double click the header border to expand
 - To clip cells, `Format > Text Wrapping > Clip`
 - To wrap, tap the Wrap icon (three lines overlaid with a return icon) in the menu bar
 - Use `view -> Freeze` to create a header